The Assassination Bureau Limited (1968)

 Relaxations in censorship meant that brothels - especially in westerns and period films - were another element more commonly seen in films of the late 1960s and '70s.
 This scene also features Beryl Reid as the madam, while the concierge is played by Eugene Deckers, one of British cinema's most reliable Frenchmen, in his final film.
 A young Peter Bowles also appears in an early film role as an eager customer with absurdly flowery romantic illusions about his new partner.

 The film's most unexpected casting is Telly Savalas as Lord Bostwick.
-Playing an English Lord is quite a dramatic change of scene for Savalas, but he handles the part surprisingly well.
+Playing an English lord is quite a dramatic change of scene for Savalas, but he handles the part surprisingly well.
 He scarcely bothers with an English accent, instead just attempting to sound a little more well-spoken and a bit less New York.

 Lord Bostwick is a wealthy newspaper proprietor and pillar of the establishment, although the picture of Napoleon Bonaparte on his wall suggests that he may have unhealthy ambitions and role models.
 With his character's air of light menace, mixed with a faux politeness and a dark sense of humour, Savalas suggests that he could have made an excellent Bond villain.
 So it's not entirely surprising that he was chosen to play Blofeld in On Her Majesty's Secret Service in 1969, opposite Diana Rigg and George Lazenby, the latter in his sole outing as Bond.
 While Savalas made a perfectly good Blofeld, that film used him as more of a stock villain, without making use of his sense of humour, as a Bond film of the 1970s probably would have done.